 Hard to Gather Accurate Requirements

 To guarantee a project’s success, nailing down the customer’s exact requirements is a must.
 However, this is easier said than done, especially if the customer is unable to furnish sufficient details or if their needs are subject to change.
-This gives way to assumptions, misunderstandings, and eventually disappointment.
+This paves way for assumptions, misunderstandings, and eventual disappointment.

 Lack of Customer Feedback May Cause Dissatisfaction